shopware/docs/guides/hosting/installation-updates/deployments/deployment-with-deployer.md

     run('cd {{release_path}} && bin/console cache:clear');
 });

-// This task remotely executes the cache warmup console commands on the target server, so that the first user, who
+// This task remotely executes the cache warmup console commands on the target server so that the first user, who
-// visits the website, doesn't have to wait for the cache to be built up. task('sw:cache:warmup', static function () {
+// visits the website doesn't have to wait for the cache to be built up. task('sw:cache:warmup', static function () {
     run('cd {{release_path}} && bin/console cache:warmup');
     run('cd {{release_path}} && bin/console http:cache:warm:up');